 Reserving these seats

-With these tips, it should be easy to find the perfect seat for the school year!
+With these tips, it should be easy to choose a seat in class and find the perfect spot for the new semester!